 Among the most critical due diligence investigations is the evaluation of the private equity sponsor making the investment.
-A private equity sponsor is typically the controlling shareholder upon completion of an investment and
+A private equity sponsor is typically the controlling shareholder upon completion of an investment and as such is considered critical to the success of the investment.
+The equity sponsor is evaluated along several key criteria, including:

-- · Investment track record
+- Investment track record

-- · Industry experience
+- Industry experience

 - Capacity and willingness to provide additional financial support to the company through additional capital contributions, if necessary

-- · Reference checks
+- Reference checks